mattia-ficarelli/antibiotic_cost/index.md

   - [Doxycycline Hyclate](https://www.nhs.uk/medicines/doxycycline/), used to treat a skin condition called rosacea, dental infections, and sexually transmitted infections (STIs).
   - [Cefalexin](https://www.nhs.uk/medicines/cefalexin/), used to treat pneumonia and other chest infections.

-The overuse of antibiotics has led to the emergence of [antibiotic-resistant bacteria](https://www.nhs.uk/conditions/antibiotics/antibiotic-antimicrobial-resistance/), which cause infections that can be serious and challenging to treat as they are unaffected by many types of existing antibiotics.
-Antibiotic resistance is viewed as a critical public health challenge, with the NHS and health organisations across the world trying to reduce the use of antibiotics.
+The overuse of antibiotics has led to the emergence of [antibiotic-resistant bacteria](https://www.nhs.uk/conditions/antibiotics/antibiotic-antimicrobial-resistance/), which cause infections that can be serious and challenging to treat as they no longer respond to many types of existing antibiotics.
+Antibiotic resistance is viewed as a critical public health challenge, with the NHS and health organisations across the world trying to reduce the use of antibiotics to combat rising antimicrobial resistance rates.

 This page tracks the prescribing cost of certain antibiotic types over time and by [Clinical Commissioning Groups (CCGs)](https://www.england.nhs.uk/ccgs/).